 V - The Military Police

-The MP Branch is comprised of 1785 personnel: 366 reservists and 1,419 sworn, credentialed members (officers and non-commissioned members).
-Credentialed members are those members who are entitled to be in possession of an MP badge and identification card and thus are peace officers by virtue of article 22.02 of the Queen’s Regulations and Orders, s.
-156 of the NDA and s.
-2 of the Criminal Code of Canada.
+The MP Branch is comprised of 1,704 personnel: 322 reservists and 1,382 sworn, credentialed members (officers and non-commissioned members).
+Credentialed members are those members who are entitled to be in possession of an MP badge and identification card and thus are peace officers by virtue of article 22.02 of the Queen's Regulations and Orders, section 156 of the NDA and section 2 of the Criminal Code of Canada.

 The MP exercise jurisdiction within the CAF over both DND employees and civilians on DND property.
 The MP form an integral part of the military justice system in much the same way as civilian police act within the civilian criminal justice system.
 MP routinely train and work with their civilian counterparts in the provision of police and security services to the CAF and the DND.